matthr0w/ChipleX/usercode/examples/lz4/README.md

 ## Usage

-To use this example, copy the header and implementation files into the `configs` folder, then build the project.
+To use this example, copy the header and implementation files into the `usercode` directory, then build the project.
+You can ignore the `spike` directory.